 Live video shopping technology can be implemented using headless commerce, meaning the frontend is decoupled from the backend, allowing greater user experience customisation.
 The live video call is an app-less experience and does not require the customer to download any software technology to commence the call.
 This allows for greater accessibility and breaking down barriers to ensure the customer (and expert) can navigate the platform with control.
 Confer With enables experts and customers to share products, product descriptions, imagery and more meaning they are on the same page throughout.
 The customer can also rely on the expert to help navigate them through the buy flow.

 the 44% that do not trust brands with their data proposes a big problem.
 More are opting out of cookie tracking and the ambiguity surrounding data grows larger every day.
 On the other hand, live video shopping enables a collaborative approach to online shopping.
 The expert and customer can collectively identify the needs which in turn influences the direction of the call.
 Inside the video call experience, the customer would have the option to remove items from the basket, meaning they will never feel pressured.
 Additionally, Confer With matching algorithm uses geographical tracking and can localise the call experience.
-Meaning prior to entering the local store, a relationship has already begun with the local sales assistant.
+Meaning before entering the local store, a relationship has already begun with the local sales assistant.
 This means if the customer chooses not to complete the transaction over the fear of fraud – they can transfer their digital conversion into the physical space.
 Highlighting the potential phygital experiences has.

 Going back to the three I’s, this is how live video shopping fairs up against the phygital experiences.